Featured Article

 • Bananas + milk

-4. Eat at the Right Times
+Eat at Optimal Times

-• Light dinner before sunset
+• Light dinner before sunset.

-• Sip warm or room-temperature water throughout the day
+• Sip warm or room-temperature water throughout the day.

-• Avoid iced drinks, which can dampen agni
+• Avoid iced drinks, which suppress Agni.

 Modern Applications of Ayurvedic Eating